C3DDB Compute, Storage, and Networking Resources

 3 X 3 x nvidia K40c GPU accelerators

-- 1 large-memory compute node consisting of an SGI UV2000 with:
+- 1 large-memory compute node consisting of an SGI UV2000 containing:

 Twenty 8-core Intel Ivy Bridge Processors (Intel E5-4650 v2) running at 2.4GHz